Procurement of Goods and Services Procedure (MPF1089)

 - cards are cancelled where there is a deliberate or repeated breach of policy and procedures by the cardholder.

-8.4 Serious or repeated failure by a cardholder to fulfill their responsibilities will result in the cancellation of the staff member’s credit card.
-Intentional wrongdoing may result in action for a criminal offence.
+8.4.
+Serious or repeated failure by a cardholder to fulfill their responsibilities will result in the cancellation of the staff member’s travel/purchasing card.
+Intentional breaches of purchasing card terms and conditions may result in action for a criminal offence.

 - arrange payment of credit cards and clear the Purchasing Card Clearing Account within the general ledger